Congregational Church of Excelsior UCC

 With each gathering at the Congregational Church of Excelsior, United Church of Christ, we blend the traditional with the contemporary by exploring the Scriptures and discerning their relevance to our everyday lives.
 We celebrate the way religion nurtures our relationships with each other.
 At the church on the hill, "Everybody knows your name"—we're small but mighty!
 Come and explore how God's Grace complements your life.
 We worship together on Sunday but we also do all sorts of other things together: garden in the summer, get together for breakfasts and lunches, quilt, sing, celebrate children, support local charities, and more.
 Join us Sunday mornings for 10 a.m. worship and at other activities throughout the week and year (see below regarding church activities during the COVID-19 pandemic).
 We'd love to get to know you.

-We have begun having Zoom church services on Sundays at 10 a.m.
+We hold Zoom church services on Sundays at 10 a.m.
 See your weekly email from the church for instructions, and click below to view and hear them after-the-fact:

 And below are links to audio of Pastor Tom's messages before we joined the Zoom world: